andnyb/sonarqube-slack-pusher/README.md

 # sonar-slack-pusher
 Jenkins plugin for pushing Sonar quality gate statuses to a given Slack channel.

 The plugin runs as a post build action and runs no matter the outcome of the job.
-The Sonar jobs needs to have a quality gate defined and liked to the project against whom the job is evaluated against.
+The Sonar jobs need to have a quality gate defined and liked to the project against whom the job is evaluated against.

 ### Configuration